microsoft/RD-Agent/docs/scens/data_science.rst

         :caption: ds_data/eval/arf-12-hour-prediction-task/valid.py
         :linenos:

-    - Create a ``ds_data/eval/arf-12-hour-prediction-task/grade.py`` file, which is used to calculate the score based on the submission file and the standard answer file, and output the result in JSON format.
+    - Create a ``ds_data/eval/arf-12-hour-prediction-task/grade.py`` file, which is used to calculate the score based on the submission file and the **standard answer file**, and output the result in JSON format.

       - The following shows a grading script based on the ``arf-12-hours-prediction-task`` data implementation.